cellist/Lilypond-Sheet-Music/README.md

           }
     >>

-Let's say you want to combine an output where you combine only the 1st and 3rd voice and drop the middle one.
-This is very simple by commenting the part of the middle voice (you could also erase the statements completely, if you like):
+Let's say you want to create an output where you combine only the 1st and 3rd voice and drop the middle one.
+This can be done by simply commenting the part of the middle voice (you could also erase the statements completely, if you like):